Anne H. Ehrlich: One With Nineveh (2005)

 The title refers to Rudyard Kipling's 1897 poem "Recessional", "Lo, all our pomp of yesterday / Is one with Nineveh and Tyre!", alluding to the arrogance that went before the fall of historic Mesopotamian civilizations.
 Named a Notable Book for 2005 by the American Library Association, Ehrlich offers a lucid synthesis of the major issues of our time: rising consumption, still-growing world population, and unchecked political and economic inequity.
 Grounded in science, economics, and history, she puts political and environmental debates in a larger context and formulates a range of possible solutions for improving our future prospects, from local actions to reform of national government to international initiatives.

 The Dominant Animal (2008)

-The Ehrlichs in this popular book explore in a unique way how humans have evolved from vulnerable creatures clawing nourishment from Earth to a sophisticated global society manipulating every inch of it: they have become the dominant animal.
-They question why we are creating a world that threatens our own species and offer suggestions on what can be done to change the current trajectory.
+In The Dominant Animal, Paul and Anne Ehrlich examine the trajectory of human evolution, tracing the development from early foraging to a modern, technologically advanced society that influences global ecosystems.
+They analyze how this dominant status affects the planet and, in turn, human welfare.
+The book addresses the potential risks to the species resulting from this environmental impact and offers perspectives on altering this trajectory.